Emergent stability in complex network dynamics

-{ \textbf{Acknowledgments}}.\ C.M.\ thanks the Planning and Budgeting Committee (PBC) of the Council for Higher Education, Israel for support.
+{ \textbf{Acknowledgments}}.\ We wish to thank Itamar Conforti for designing inspiring artwork to accompany our scientific research.
+C.M.\ thanks the Planning and Budgeting Committee (PBC) of the Council for Higher Education, Israel for support.
 C.M. is also supported by the INSPIRE-Faculty grant (code:\ IFA19-PH248) of the Dept.\ of Science and Technology, India.
 C.H.\ is supported by the INSPIRE-Faculty grant (code:\ IFA17-PH193) of the Dept.\ of Science and Technology, India.
+S.H. has contributed to this work while visiting the Mathematics Department of Rutgers University, New Brunswick.
 S.B.\ acknowledges funding from the project EXPLICS granted by the Italian Ministry of Foreign Affairs and International Cooperation.
-This research was also supported by the Israel Science Foundation (grant No.\ 499/19), the US National Science Foundation-CRISP award No.\ 1735505, and by the Bar-Ilan University Data Science Institute grant for data science research.
+This research was also supported by the Israel Science Foundation (grant No.\ 499/19), the Israel-China ISF-NSFC joint research program (grant No.\ 3552/21), the US National Science Foundation-CRISP award No.\ 1735505, and by the Bar-Ilan University Data Science Institute grant for data science research.